Mykolaiv: 20th century

-The town was occupied in 1918 by German troops who were commanded by Field Marshal Hermann von Eichhorn.
+During the Ukrainian War of Independence, the city was occupied in 1918 by German troops who were commanded by Field Marshal Hermann von Eichhorn, and passed to the Ukrainian State.
 It was subsequently occupied in 1919 by French and Greek troops who had been attached to the French-commanded Armée d'Orient (1915–1919) in the course of the Greek Ukrainian campaign - which formed part of the Southern Russia campaign of 1918–1919 by the Allies of World War I during the Allied intervention in the Russian Civil War.
 In 1920, Soviet power was established.
+Afterwards it was the seat of the Mykolaiv Governorate of Ukraine, until it was merged with the Odesa Governorate.

 In 1926 there were 21,786 Jews (about 20.8% of the total population) in Mykolaiv.